 Vespel® CR-6100 throat bushing for multi-stage horizontal pump

-Many mechanical seal flush plans use a “close-clearance” throat bushing to accomplish this.
+Many mechanical seal flush plans use a “close-clearance” throat bushing to provide a more efficient sealing environment.
 For example:

 - Plans 11 & 14 use a close-clearance throat bushing to build pressure in seal chambers

 - Plans 21 & 23 use close-clearance throat bushings to isolate cooled fluid from hot process liquids

 - Plan 32 uses a close-clearance throat bushing to isolate clean external flushes from dirty or corrosive process fluids

 Composite Material Case Studies

 The use of composite materials in centrifugal pumps increases the chance of a pump to survive run-dry or off-design conditions that could cause metal components to seize.
 The second benefit is that Vespel® CR-6100 or B-Series composite materials can be installed with reduced clearances compared to the API standard, which improves pump reliability and efficiency.
 Look over our Case Studies for more information on the benefits of Vespel® CR-6100 or B-Series composite materials.

 - Improve Pump Reliability I

 - Boiler Feed Water Pumps II